What is Strata? (For Perth & WA)

 Strata schemes (or plans) are the registered plans of a strata title property and are quite common in the residential, commercial and industrial sectors of Western Australia.

 Benefits include being able to potentially purchase better quality buildings for less than non-strata freehold properties, on smaller, easy to manage lots in more desirable areas.
 Also, there are often shared cost benefits for things like painting, upkeep of grounds, fences and so on.

 Strata property law actually originated in Australia and due to it’s unique benefits, has since been adopted by many other countries around the world.
-Over time, the property law concerning strata has evolved and been refined, meaning much more complexity.
+Over time, the property law has evolved and been refined, meaning much more complexity.